joshvillbrandt/Architect/README.md

 Suggested connector mates are implicitly defined based on rules.
 Specifically, all of the following conditions between two ConnectorTypes must be true in order to be compatible:

-must not currently be exceeding the maximum number of simultaneous mates
+* must not currently be exceeding the maximum number of simultaneous connections (ConnectorType.max_connections) of any connector
-* both must have the same ConnectorSeries
+* must have the same ConnectorSeries
+* must have the same ConnectorSize
+* must have the opposite ConnectorShell or the same ConnectorShellType if it is genderless
-* both must have the same ConnectorShell same size but opposite P and R
+* must have the same ConnectorKey or all or all but one of the ConnectorKeys is universal
-* both must have the same ConnectorKey or the ConnectorKey of one or both is universal same insert pattern but opposite insert gender
+* must have the same insert pattern but opposite insert gender

-* both ConnectorTypes have the same ConnectorShell if ConnectorShell.isGenderless is True, otherwise one must have isPlug True and the other must have isPlug false

-size
-shell